BMark1213/The-Anachronism-Campaign/Worlds-Timelines/Cyberpunk 101010010/Elon Musk Tomb.md

  ——

-1. Peacemaker, Shortsword, Has an olive branch engraved into the blade, the blade is rusty, and the handle is made of leather.
+- [ ]  Deathbringer, Greataxe, Black with white trim

-2. Deathbringer, greataxe, black with white trim
+- [ ]  Oathshatterer, Longsword, Made of pure silver

-3. Oathshatterer, longsword, made of pure silver
+- [ ]  Earthshadow, Greatclub, Made of stones and dirt

-4. Earthshadow, Greatclub, Made of stones and dirt
+- [ ]  Lightbane, Spear, Wrapped in a white cloth that never gets dirty, has a glowing white stone in the middle

-5. Lightbane, spear, wrapped in a white cloth that never gets dirty, has a glowing white stone in the middle
+- [ ]  Nightbane, Spear, Wrapped in a black cloth that absorbs all light, has a glowing black stone in the middle

-6. Nightbane, spear, wrapped in a black cloth that absorbs all light, has a glowing black stone in the middle
+- [ ]  Prudence, Sickle, Normal leather handle with a blade made of glass

-7. Prudence, Sickle, Normal leather handle with a blade made of glass
+- [ ]  Nightkiss, Rapier, Black bladed and the handle is a goldish

-8. Nightkiss, Rapier, Black bladed and the handle is a gold ish
+- [ ]  Betrayer's Cleaver, Scimitar, looks a big kitchen knife

-9. Betrayer's Cleaver, Scimitar, looks a big kitchen knife
+- [ ]  Thunderclap, Longbow, Arrows look like lightning bolts, bow has clouds engraved on it

-10. Thunderclap, Longbow, Arrows look like lightning bolts, bow has clouds engraved on it
+- [ ]  Devotion, Greataxe, Normal greataxe but the handle has the symbols of different gods on it.

-11. Devotion, Greataxe, normal greataxe but the handle has the symbols of different gods on it.
+- [ ]  Valor, Whip, A green dragon scale whip with a metal handle

-12. Valor, Whip, a green dragon scale whip with a metal handle
+- [ ]  Stonebreaker, Warhammer, Looks like a modern-day sledge hammer.

-13. Stonebreaker, Warhammer, looks like a modern day sledge hammer.
+- [ ]  Peacemaker, Shortsword, Has an olive branch engraved into the blade, the blade is rusty, and the handle is made of leather.

-14. Misery, Dagger, Curvy blade kinda sacrifice knives
+- [ ]  Misery, Dagger, Curvy blade kinda sacrifice knives

-15. Soulbreaker, Morningstar, the top is a cage that has the souls of all the lives its claimed.
+- [ ]  Soulbreaker, Morningstar, The top is a cage that has the souls of all the lives it's claimed.

-16. Treachery, Pike, Very rusted and broken
+- [ ]  Treachery, Pike, Very rusted and broken

-17. Ghostwalker, War Pick, Looks kind of transparent, has a ghostly smoke coming off it.
+- [ ]  Ghostwalker, War Pick, Looks kind of transparent, and has a ghostly smoke coming off it.

-18. Shadowstriker, Crossbow, Black with a purple trim and gold engravings
+- [ ]  Shadowstriker, Crossbow, Black with a purple trim and gold engravings

-19. Deathraze, Trident, Black and reddish vines coming up it, the spikes are harpoon is
+- [ ]  Deathraze, Trident, Black and reddish vines coming up it, the spikes are harpoon is

-20. Mooncleaver, Scimitar, All white blade with a handle made of bone
+- [ ]  Mooncleaver, Scimitar, All white blade with a handle made of bone

-21. Vengeance, Spear, Very beautiful kind an crystalline
+- [ ]  Vengeance, Spear, Very beautiful kind and crystalline

-22. Shadowsteel, Halberd, Obsidian blade
+- [ ]  Shadowsteel, Halberd, Obsidian blade

-23. Hellreaver, Trident, Color changing blade that looks like fire, and emits heat
+- [ ]  Hellreaver, Trident, Color changing blade that looks like fire, and emits heat

-24. Bloodmoon, Longsword, handle is moon white with drips of blood, and the blade is blood red.
+- [ ]  Bloodmoon, Longsword, Handle is moon white with drips of blood, and the blade is blood red.**